 Day 1 We arrived in Tromso, Norway to totally overcast conditions.
 After getting settled, we went out in the field as a good auroral substorm was in the works.

 Tags: aurora, Northern Lights, Tromso Norway Posted in Astronomy Stuff, Uncategorized | No Comments »

-Have a “blast” here at Clark Planetarium on Friday, April 11, 2014 from 11 a.m. – 2 p.m. for FREE hands-on, science related activities for children and families.
+Have a “blast” here at Clark Planetarium on Friday, April 11, 2014, from 11 a.m. – 2 p.m. with FREE hands-on, science related activities for children and families.

 Tags: Community partner day, science activities Posted in Newsletters, Uncategorized | No Comments »

 February is a great month to see two of the most recognizable objects in the night sky: the constellation of Orion the Hunter and The Pleiades Star Cluster.